-(2) The mining registrar shall notify the applicant and all objectors accordingly.
+(2) The mining registrar must, within the 5 business days, give written notice to the applicant and all objectors accordingly.

-Mining registrar may recommend rejection of application for noncompliance
+266 Mining registrar may recommend rejection of application for noncompliance

-266. At any time after the issue of a certificate of application, a mining registrar, who is of the opinion that an applicant for the grant of a mining lease has not complied with any requirement placed upon the applicant by or under this Act in respect of the application, may recommend to the Minister that the application be rejected.
+At any time after a certificate of public notice is given for a mining lease, a mining registrar, who is of the opinion that an applicant for the grant of the mining lease has not complied with any requirement placed upon the applicant by or under this Act in respect of the application, may recommend to the Minister that the application be rejected.

-Minister may reject application at any time
+267 Minister may reject application at any time

-267. The Minister, whether or not the mining registrar has so recommended, may at any time reject an application for the grant of a mining lease notwithstanding that the application has not been the subject of a hearing by the tribunal if-
+(1) The Minister, whether or not the mining registrar has so recommended, may at any time reject an application for the grant of a mining lease notwithstanding that the application has not been the subject of a hearing by the tribunal if-